Spoilers below. You've been warned.

 - Two words: Tiberiu Bulat.
 Much like Barracuda after him, he's an utterly psychopathic man who enjoys killing and torturing.
 Even Viorica compares him to the Devil!

-- Barracuda may as well be this trope personified.
+- Barracuda may as well be this trope personified at least for Punisher MAX.
 He's basically the African-American version of Bullseye.

 - The massive damage that would be wrought by Dynaco's scheme to blackout all of Florida.
 Apparently, the sheer scale of the destruction was enough to scare the shit out of one Dynaco employee, such that he tried to blow the whistle on the whole operation.
 And the callous attitude shown by his compatriots towards the potential collateral damage makes it that much worse.Stephens: Homes.
 Businesses.
 The whole fucking infrastructure of the state.
 Hospitals, people on life support, street lighting, airports...